Xuexue-Jiang/Go-Projects/Go-server/README.md

-This is a go server to receive http request from specified port 8080 and handles requests on the following paths
+This is a go server that listens to http requests on specified port 8080 and handles requests on the following paths

+"/"

 "/form"